MonteShaffer/rml-bomo/04-minutiae.md

 ####  5 April 8 BC: Qingming celebration
 Anchoring to a fixed equinox as March 21, I propose that exactly half a month later (15 days later) would be the timing for the Messianic birth.
 That is, 5 April 8 BC.

-Singificant markers for this conclusion include:  Nowruz anchored to human observation not mathematical cycles; Isaiah's reprimand of the house of Jacob using lunations for its calculations; replacing the lunar anchor with a solar anchor (equinox); the basic concept of the Passover occuring mid-month after a celestial marker; a year being defined as exactly 360 days containing 12 months of 30 days BEFORE some celestial event which caused some groups to celebrate these extra days given (epagomenal days that are outside of times/seasons) giving us the modern 365.2422-day year.
+Significant markers for this conclusion include:  Nowruz anchored to human observation not mathematical cycles; Isaiah's reprimand of the house of Jacob using lunations for its calculations; replacing the lunar anchor with a solar anchor (equinox); the basic concept of the Passover occuring mid-month after a celestial marker; a year being defined as exactly 360 days containing 12 months of 30 days BEFORE some celestial event which caused some groups to celebrate these extra days given (epagomenal days that are outside of times/seasons) giving us the modern 365.2422-day year.

 Astronomical documentation for a supernova occuring on this date at the moment is unavailable.
 The Chinese do have a festival (celebratory holiday) aligning with this date.
 The Qingming festival (清明节:  green/blue water + sun/moon brightness + celebration) is defined to be 15 days following the equinox, varying from between 4 April to 6 April.
 The festival is associated with bright lights.
 On this day, the living visit burial sites of the ancestors and sweep the tombs (as if preparing the ancestors for resurrection).
 In addition, this holiday has a reference to a strange master-servant story that demonstrates loyalty and love amidst a trial of shared suffering.